rlugojr/linkurious-enterprise-manual/getting-started/configure.md

     * **vendor** - `"elasticSearch"`.
 Only ElasticSearch servers are supported.
     * **host** - `"127.0.0.1"` to use the embedded ElasticSearch index.
 You can specify the host of your own ElasticSearch server.
     * **port** - `9201` to use the embedded ElasticSearch server.
 You can specify the port of your own ElasticSearch server.
-    * **forceReindex** - `true`.
+    * **forceReindex** - `false`.
 Linkurious will always re-index the graph database on startup if `true`, otherwise the administrators will have to trigger it from the Administration dashbard (see Administration Chapter).

 The following settings applies to all data sources.
 They are available in the **allSources** key.